cdklabs/cdk-verified-permissions/README.md

 ```

 Define a Policy with a statement from file:
-**PLEASE NOTE:** You can specify the description of the policy directly inside the Policy file, using the annotation `@AvpPolicyDescription`
+**PLEASE NOTE:** You can specify the description of the policy directly inside the Policy file, using the annotation `@cdkDescription`

 ```ts
 const description = "Test policy assigned to the test store";